What you should know before outsourcing software development to Ukraine

 Overview of Ukraine as an Outsourcing Destination

-Over these years I’ve traveled throughout most of the west of Ukraine, having been to the capital Kyiv numerous times and also have visited some of the East of the Country.
-I have enjoyed my time here so much I have even taken to studying its grammatically complex mother tongue (it’s a little different to Australian English) ;).
+have also enjoyed my time here so much that I have even studied its grammatically complex mother tongue (it’s a little different from Australian English) ;).

 Education level & quality are very high as compared with the GDP per capita of the country.

 Every year about 15,000 IT specialists graduate from Ukrainian technology universitiesClick to tweet

 That means that the number of software development professionals in Ukraine will gradually increase year to year.

 Ukraine also offers one of Europe’s fastest-growing markets for information technology application development.Click to tweet

 Companies in Eastern Europe are becoming increasingly more attractive to businesses for their offshore software development.
 With over 200,000 software development professionals available, Ukraine is one of many Eastern European nations becoming popular as an offshore/nearshore location for Western countries.

 The suitable location allows Western companies to hire skilled developers who will be working comfortable hours in the main office in any European country.
 The time zone difference with the US is about 6 hours, which can affect productivity.
 However, Ukrainian developers are very flexible and manage their time well to work efficiently.

 An increasing number of Ukrainian cities even now continue to adopt European values, spearheaded by Lviv (cultural capital) and Kyiv (Administrative/Political Capital).